Bispectra from two-field inflation using the long-wavelength formalism: Conclusions

 The study of the non-Gaussianity produced by inflation models has become a hot topic of research, since the recent observations of WMAP and in particular the imminent ones of Planck will allow us to constrain and discriminate inflation models based on their non-Gaussian predictions.
 In this paper we investigated the super-horizon bispectral non-Gaussianity produced by two-field inflation models.
 To this end we further worked out the long-wavelength formalism developed by Rigopoulos, Shellard, and Van Tent (RSvT) \cite{Rigopoulos:2004ba,Rigopoulos:2005xx,Rigopoulos:2005ae, Rigopoulos:2005us}.

 We derived an exact result for the bispectrum parameter $\f$ produced on super-horizon scales for any two-field inflation model with canonical kinetic terms, equation~(\ref{fNLresult}).
 The result is expressed in terms of the linear perturbation solutions and slow-roll parameters.
 However, no slow-roll approximation has been assumed on super-horizon scales, these parameters should be viewed as short-hand notation and can be large.
 In particular this means that the result is valid for models where the field trajectory makes a sharp turn in field space so that slow roll is temporarily broken.
-On the other hand, we did assume slow roll to be valid at horizon crossing, but that was just for simplicity and because observations seem to indicate that this is a good approximation, it is not a fundamental assumption of the formalism.
+On the other hand, we did assume slow roll to be valid at horizon crossing in order to remove any dependence on the window function and to use the analytic solutions for the linear mode functions.
+Observations of the scalar spectral index seem to indicate that this is a good approximation.
+Note that the assumption of canonical kinetic terms is not a fundamental one: the basic equations of the formalism of RSvT are given for more general kinetic terms.
+We just did not want to complicate the notation and expressions in this paper with the covariant derivatives and additional curvature terms needed to treat the general case.

 The result can be split into the sum of three parts, multiplied by an overall factor (except for a small slow-roll suppressed term that is the single-field contribution produced at horizon crossing).
 This overall factor is proportional to the contribution of the isocurvature mode to the adiabatic mode, which is only non-zero for a truly multiple-field model where the field trajectory makes a turn in field space, as parametrized by a non-zero value of the slow-roll parameter $\hpe$.
 (Effectively) single-field models do not produce any non-Gaussianity on super-horizon scales, since the adiabatic perturbation is conserved in that case.
 The three parts in the sum are: 1) a part that only involves slow-roll parameters evaluated at horizon-crossing and hence is always small; 2) a part proportional to the pure isocurvature mode; and 3) an integral involving terms proportional to the pure isocurvature mode.
 Since the adiabatic mode is not necessarily constant in the presence of isocurvature modes, we only consider models where the isocurvature mode has disappeared by the end of inflation, so that we can directly extrapolate our result at the end of inflation to recombination and observations of the CMB.
 However, this automatically means that the part 2), although varying wildly during the turn of the field trajectory, cannot give any persistent non-Gaussianity that can be observed in the CMB.
 This means that any large non-Gaussianity on super-horizon scales in models satisfying this condition will have to come from the integrated effect in part 3).